jpverkamp/blog/content/reviews/movies/The Matrix/3 - The Matrix Revolutions.md

 - 3
 reviews/year: 2003
 ---
 Oh the Matrix Revolutions.
-In a nutshell, it's {{<crosslink "The Matrix Reloaded">}}: Part 2.
+In a nutshell, it's [[The Matrix Reloaded]](): Part 2.
 We cut in right as that one ended, with Neo out for the count, robots descending on Zion, and Smith doing... whatever Smith is doing.
-I particularly appreciate the idea of humans, programs, and machines perhaps finding common ground (which {{<crosslink "The Matrix Resurrections">}} really got into).
+I particularly appreciate the idea of humans, programs, and machines perhaps finding common ground (which [[The Matrix Resurrections]]() really got into).

 > Neo: I just have never...
 >